Aprons on! Time to bake up these tender, delicious SWEET POTATO MUFFINS from Dreena’s Kind Kitchen.

 That’s just the recipes posted here – doesn’t include my books, and other recipes I have lined up on my countertop (including a sweet potato salad dressing).

-As I’ve mentioned in my recipes and in my PPF book, I cook sweet potatoes in batches.
+As I’ve mentioned in my recipes and in Dreena’s Kind Kitchen, I cook sweet potatoes in batches.
 More than I will use for a given meal.
-That way they are at the ready in the fridge to use in recipes — or use in a salad bowl (my typical lunch).
+Then, they are ready in the fridge to use in recipes – or for lunch bowls, and more!

 Indeed!
 I made them again this week and one of my girls said “mom these are my most favorite muffins ever“.

-They almost seem like they have a little oil in them – but there is no oil added to this recipe.
+These sweet potato muffins are beautifully tender.
+In fact, they almost seem like they have a little oil in them – but these are oil-free vegan muffins.
 I give credit to the hemp seeds, which are blended into the sweet potato base.
 Magical!

 - 1 cup precooked and cooled orange sweet potato skins removed, see note

 - 1/2 cup pure maple syrup

 - 2 cups spelt flour or 2 cups less 2 tbsp w/w pastry

 - 2 tsp baking powder